barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/README.md

 4. **Render** – Once validated, POST the charter object to `/api/charter/render` (or run a similar Node script) to merge values into [`project_charter_tokens.docx`](templates/project_charter_tokens.docx).
 The output is a ready-to-share DOCX.

 ## Local development (Vite)
 Prerequisites: Node.js 18+ and npm 9+.
 Populate `.env.local` with any client-side env values such as `VITE_OPENAI_REALTIME_MODEL` when testing realtime voice.
+When exercising the charter download endpoints locally, add `FILES_LINK_SECRET` to your environment (for example via `.env.local` or direct export) and set it to a long, random string.

 ```bash
 npm install